-3. How does one recover?
+3. How does one "work recovery"?

-One must freely choose for himself or herself to step onto the path of recovery from sexual addiction-and stay on it.
+One must freely choose for himself or herself to step onto the path of recovery-and stay on it.
 That path is narrow and may seem steep at times, so a long-term commitment is vital.
-Without a firm resolve to "do whatever it takes," discouragement may set in during setbacks, and sadly, a return to illicit sexual behaviors will likely follow.
+Without a firm resolve to do whatever it takes, discouragement may roll in during setbacks, and sadly, a return to illicit sexual behaviors will likely follow.

-To step on the path of recovery, the most basic requirements are a willingness to surrender to God's will, and courage to be totally honest, accountable and humble.
+To step on the path of recovery the most basic requirements are a willing heart, the courage to be rigorously honest, and an enduring pledge to do the work of recovery.